Limits of Hodge structures via holonomic D-modules: Preliminaries

 \subsection{Polarized Hodge-Lefschetz structures}

 The goal of this subsection is to introduce polarized bigraded Hodge-Lefschetz structures.
-The prototype of polarized Hodge-Lefschetz structures one should keep in mind is the graded vector space consisting of cohomologies of a compact K\"ahler manifold.
+Our treatment is an adjustment of~\cite[\S4]{hl}.
+The prototype of polarized Hodge-Lefschetz structures one should keep in mind is the graded vector space given by the direct sum of the cohomology groups of a compact K\"ahler manifold.
 Polarized bigraded Hodge-Lefschetz structures are the degenerations of polarized Hodge-Lefschetz structures.
 We begin with the convention on Hodge structures and we only consider complex Hodge structures.

 A \textit{Hodge structure} of \textit{weight} $n$ is a finite dimensional vector space $V$ with two decreasing filtrations $F^\bullet$ and $G^\bullet$ satisfying